Sci Fi TV Genre Gems: Forgotten magic and hidden treasures from the worlds of sci fi TV

 Cancelled Too Soon?
 Yes.
 The second season of Jeremiah changed the format up some as it became much less episodic, and the overall feel of the show seemed to shift as well.
 It became more story arc driven, but also less intense and less focused on the moral quandaries presented during year one.
 The show’s studio MGM had started tinkering with it which led to frictions between them and Straczynski, and that–along with less than spectacular ratings–led to the series getting cancelled after its second season.
 JMS had plenty of advance notice on the cancellation, though, so the series does resolve most of its ongoing arcs.
 But there was still plenty more story there to tell as JMS had originally envisioned a five year arc for the show.

 Should It Be Rebooted?
 No on the reboot, but a revival would be interesting.
 As mentioned above, the second season wrapped up the ongoing stories, but the show still had more potential.
 They could check in on the characters these sixteen or so years later and delve further into this post-apocalyptic world.
-Unfortunately, this one (unjustly) never had a very large following, and it seems unlikely that there would be much interest in reviving it unless J. Michael Straczynski were to make a push to get the show back on the air.
+Sadly, the recent passing of Luke Perry makes a revival that much more unlikely.
+But perhaps at some point J. Michael Straczynski could carry on the story in comics.

 Interesting Facts: The show’s leads were both well-known young actors from the 80’s and 90’s.
 Luke Perry played Dylan Mckay on the teen drama Beverly Hills, 90210 in the 90’s, and Malcolm-Jamal Warner played Theo on The Cosby Show from 1984 to 1992.
 According to IMDb.com, J. Michael Straczynski was so displeased with his experience working with MGM on the series because of the tight grip they maintained over the production that he claimed that he would never work with them again under that administration.